Salvatore-Als/palworld-discord-players/README.md

-# BOT Discord Palworld Players
+# Palworld Discord Players

-Welcome to the BOT Discord Palworld Players project !
+Welcome to the Palworld Discord Players project !

 This TypeScript Discord bot us using RCON to display in-game players using the `/pal_players` command (*editable*), with server version and offline state if needed.